What Is a Revetment? A Complete Guide

 - Cannot dewater the site, or subgrade is irregular: grouted mattress conforms during installation and can be pumped in flowing water.

-- Very high wave energy, open coast: precast concrete armour units, sized per detailed wave design — see wave run-up design guidance.
+- Very high wave energy, open coast: precast concrete armour units, sized per detailed wave design using wave run-up methods such as those in the USACE Coastal Engineering Manual.

-- Habitat or ecological value is a project requirement: vegetated or bioengineered revetment where exposure genuinely allows it — see Wetland and Ecological Slope Protection for how to balance this against real hydraulic exposure.
+- Habitat or ecological value is a project requirement: vegetated or bioengineered revetment where exposure genuinely allows it — always balanced against the site's real hydraulic exposure, not habitat preference alone.

 Frequently Asked Questions